 The good, old sandwich — and not just any sandwich — the po-boy (or as my dad still calls it, the “poor boy”) is a simple meal that all dads can enjoy.
 Crabby Jack’s, located on the fringe of New Orleans, was opened by Jacques Leonardi of Jacques-Imo’s fame.
 Try the cochon de lait (suckling pig) po-boy or the fried green tomato with shrimp remoulade po-boy.
-There are po-boy spots aplenty around the city, including Parkway Bakery & Tavern, Domilise’s, Guy’s Po-Boys, and so many more.
+There are po-boy spots aplenty around the city, including our personal favorite, Parkway Bakery & Tavern, and many more.

 Sometimes, all dads want to do is kick back and relax.
 Take him to taste test some local beers or hang out with a cold one.